c3d/db48x-from-newrpl/README.md

 DB stands for "Dave and Bill".
 Dave and Bill are more commonly known as Hewlett and Packard.
 One of their great legacy is a legendary series of calculators.
+The HP48SX remains one of my favorites, and this project aims at recreating it.

 ## How to build this project